-A leading healthcare institution who specializes in eye care surgery wanted to improve time-to-competency for its trainee surgeons on small-incision cataract surgery (SICS)
+A leading healthcare institution specializing in eye care surgery wanted to improve time to competency for its trainee surgeons on small-incision cataract surgery (SICS)

 A mission to deliver surgical training to ophthalmologists to perform small-incision cataract surgery (SICS) safely and efficiently

-Medical education is undergoing continual change as is the practice.
-Cutting-edge technology and and high-tech medical instruments are critical components of wholistic treatment of various medical interventions.
+Medical education is undergoing continual change, as is the practice.
+Cutting-edge technology and high-tech medical instruments are critical components of the holistic treatment of various medical interventions.

-One of our clients, a leading eye care provider took on a mission to accelerate time-to-readiness of trainee surgeons on surgical procedures.
-They approached us to create a simulated small-incision cataract surgery (SICS), approached us to a technology-first training solution that provides a safe environment to practice and achieve learning efficacy at the shortest duration possible.
+One of our clients, a leading eye care provider, took on a mission to accelerate trainee surgeons’ time-to-readiness on surgical procedures.
+They approached us to create a simulated small-incision cataract surgery (SICS) solution that provides a safe environment to practice and achieve learning efficacy at the shortest duration possible.

 Experiential learning labs

-Practicing ophthalmic surgical skills through Virtual Reality simulations with harware integration
+Practicing ophthalmic surgical skills through Virtual Reality simulations with hardware integration

-It is estimated that about 36 million people suffer from various forms of blindness around the world of which Cataract is known to be the most common cause of blindness contributing to 35% of the causes.
-Small-incision cataract surgery (SICS) an affordable procedure which is accepted worldwide as an intervention that can return vision to the millions affected.
+Various estimates suggest that about 36 million people suffer from multiple forms of blindness worldwide, of which cataract is the most common cause of blindness.
+Small-incision cataract surgery (SICS) is one of the affordable treatment methods accepted globally as an intervention that can return vision to the millions affected.

-However, surgical competence is a long journey and is often based on Dreyfus model of skills acquisition and expertise, where a trainee surgeon has to spend considerable time in operating rooms observing and learning before they could become competent enough to perform procedures independently, and move on to becoming an expert.
+However, surgical competence is a long journey and follows the Dreyfus model of skills acquisition.
+In this model, a trainee surgeon has to spend considerable time in operating rooms observing and learning before they could become competent enough to perform procedures independently and move on to becoming an expert.

-Understanding the need of the training solution the client needed, Virtual Reality (VR) simulation was chosen as the best way forward.
+Understanding the need for the client’s training solution, Virtual Reality (VR) simulation was selected as the best way forward.

-Integra’s team of technology and learning solution experts put in hundreds of hours on research on suitable development frameworks, prototyping, haptic device testing and integration with the simulation.
+Integra’s team of technology and learning solution experts put in hundreds of hours of research on suitable development frameworks, prototyping, haptic device testing, and integration with the simulation.

-Using Oculus Rift/Quest with TouchX haptic device and Foot Switch we developed a simulation of approximately 10 minutes duration, which takes a trainee surgeon through seven different steps of the procedure and complete an interactive surgery.
+Using Oculus Rift/Quest with TouchX haptic device and Foot Switch, we developed a 10-minute simulation that guides a trainee surgeon through seven different steps of the procedure and culminates in performing an interactive surgery.